This slow cooker Bolognese sauce is easy to make, freezer friendly, and tastes fantastic. A rich, meaty, pasta sauce that the whole family will love!

 And then I saw a recipe for slow cooker Bolognese sauce and decided that we definitely needed to try it.

-Making it in the slow cooker just makes the simmering time a bit more hands off.
+Making it in the slow cooker also allows the simmering time to be completely hands off, which I usually prefer when making Bolognese sauce.

 You don’t have to check every now and then to make sure it isn’t burning and give it a stir.